HumRights-Bench

 We asked the world's most advanced AI models to reason about human rights.
 They failed.

-We present HumRights-Bench to UN Member States at the Human Rights Council: Can AI Understand Human Rights Law?
-Convened with Globethics.
+We presented HumRights-Bench to UN Member States at the Human Rights Council, 18 June 2026.

 Why this matters